keybase/book-content/01-account/00-index.md

 If you’ve gone to the trouble of deleting your account, we don’t want to give that username to anyone who asks for it.
 If undeleting were allowed, it would be hard to be sure that the person undeleting is the same person who deleted the account.

 ## Devices
-<div class="compose-highlight" data-text="tl;dr">TL;DR: You can think of your devices and paper keys as keys to your account.
+<div class="compose-highlight" data-text="tl;dr">You can think of your devices and paper keys as keys to your account.
 You can only access your account through your devices.
 Paper keys provide backup access to your account in case you lose your devices.</div>

-<div class="compose-highlight" data-text="tip">Tip: Add multiple devices and paper keys to your account to ensure its security.</div>
+<div class="compose-highlight" data-text="tip">Add multiple devices and paper keys to your account to ensure its security.</div>

 When you create your Keybase account, Keybase creates a key pair for your account and the device—your phone or computer—that you sign up with.